Dynamic Stamp Secrets

 Putting it all together

-Let’s soup up the code a little and lay it out for specific implementation.
-Our stamp needs two fields: one on which to place PDF file name and one on which to place the user entered value.
+Let’s lay out the code our intrepid developer has created for his stamp.
+The stamp needs two fields: one on which to place PDF file name and one on which to place the user entered value.

 Calculation (Dynamic) Script for Document Name Field